netscaler/console-netscaleradc-config-migration/README.md

     Client machine with shell terminal, access to NetScaler Console

 # Introduction to NetScaler Configuration Migration Script
-This repository contains a user-interactive shell script designed to facilitate the migration of NetScaler's application configurations in Application Delivery Management (ADM) systems.
+This repository contains a user-interactive shell script designed to facilitate the migration of NetScaler's application configurations in NetScaler Console systems.
 The script is compatible with both on-premises NetScaler Console and NetScaler Console Service.
-It makes use of NetScaler Console APIs for migrating application condifurations from either a source ns.conf or a source NetScaler (managed by Console) to another target NetScaler.
+It makes use of NetScaler Console APIs for migrating application configurations from either a source ns.conf or a source NetScaler (managed by Console) to another target NetScaler.

 # Usage
 To execute the script, run the following command in your terminal: